expo/expo/docs/versions/v11.0.0/guides/configuration.rst

     The bundle identifier for your iOS standalone app.
 You make it up, but it needs to be unique on the App Store.
 See `this StackOverflow question <http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project>`_. iOS bundle identifier notation unique name for your app.
 For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.

+   .. attribute:: buildNumber

+    Build number for your iOS standalone app

    .. attribute:: config